desktop-commander/prompt-library/WIZARD_IMPLEMENTATION.md

 # Use Prompt Wizard Implementation Summary

 ## Overview
-Successfully implemented a 3-step wizard flow for the "Use Prompt" button in the Use Case Library, enhancing user experience and tracking key metrics.
+Successfully implemented a 3-step wizard flow for the "Use Prompt" button in the Prompt Library, enhancing user experience and tracking key metrics.

 ## Features Implemented